 On July 21, 2015, the Board granted Mr. Becht, the Company's former Chairman of the Board and interim CEO, an award of 300,000 phantom units, in consideration of Mr. Becht's increased and continuing responsibilities as interim CEO of the Company.
-At the time of grant, the phantom units had a value of \$8.1 based on the closing price of the Company's Class A Common Stock on July 21, 2015.
 Each phantom unit has an economic value equivalent to one share of the Company's Class A Common Stock settleable in cash or shares at the election of Mr. Becht.
 The award to Mr. Becht was made outside of the Company's Omnibus LTIP.
 On July 24, 2015, Mr. Becht elected to receive payment of the phantom units in the form of shares of Class A Common Stock and the phantom units were valued at \$8.0.
-The phantom units vested on the fifth anniversary of the grant date and remain outstanding as of June 30, 2021.
-The Company recognized \$8.0 of share-based compensation expense during the fiscal year ended June 30, 2016 as there are no service or performance conditions with respect to the phantom units.
+The phantom units vested on the fifth anniversary of the grant date and remain outstanding as of June 30, 2022.

-25. NET LOSS ATTRIBUTABLE TO COTY INC. PER COMMON SHARE
+25. NET INCOME (LOSS) ATTRIBUTABLE TO COTY INC. PER COMMON SHARE

-Net loss attributable to Coty Inc. common stockholders per common share ("basic EPS") is computed by dividing net loss attributable to Coty Inc. less any dividends on Series B Preferred Stock by the weighted-average number of common shares outstanding during the period.
+Net income (loss) attributable to Coty Inc. common stockholders per common share ("basic EPS") is computed by dividing net income (loss) attributable to Coty Inc. less any dividends on Series B Preferred Stock by the weighted-average number of common shares outstanding during the period.

-Net loss attributable to Coty Inc. common stockholders per common share assuming dilution ("diluted EPS") is computed by adjusting the numerator used in basic EPS to add back the dividends applicable to the Series B Preferred Stock and using the basic EPS weighted-average number of common shares and the effect of potentially dilutive securities outstanding during the period as the denominator.
-Potentially dilutive securities consist of non-qualified stock options, Series A Preferred Stock, RSUs, unvested restricted stock awards and potential shares resulting from the conversion of the Series B Preferred Stock as of June 30, 2021, 2020 and 2019.
+Net income (loss) attributable to Coty Inc. common stockholders per common share assuming dilution ("diluted EPS") is computed by adjusting the numerator used in basic EPS to add back the dividends applicable to the Series B Preferred Stock, if dilutive, and using the basic EPS weighted-average number of common shares and the effect of potentially dilutive securities outstanding during the period as the denominator.
+Potentially dilutive securities consist of non-qualified stock options, Series A Preferred Stock, RSUs, unvested restricted stock awards and potential shares resulting from the conversion of the Series B Preferred Stock as of June 30, 2022, 2021 and 2020.

-Net loss attributable to Coty Inc. is adjusted through the application of the two-class method of income per share to reflect a portion of the periodic adjustment of the redemption value in excess of fair value of the redeemable noncontrolling interests.

-There is no excess of redemption value over fair value of the redeemable noncontrolling interests in fiscal 2021, 2020 and 2019.
+Net income (loss) attributable to Coty Inc. is adjusted through the application of the two-class method of income per share to reflect a portion of the periodic adjustment of the redemption value in excess of fair value of the redeemable noncontrolling interests.
+There is no excess of redemption value over fair value of the redeemable noncontrolling interests in fiscal 2022, 2021 and 2020.
 In addition, there are no participating securities requiring the application of the two-class method of income per share.